 Make use of the constants and subtype attributes provided in package System and elsewhere to avoid exceeding implementation-defined limits.

-Minimize use of any predefined numeric types, as the ranges and precisions of these are all implementation defined.
-Instead, declare your own numeric types to match your particular application needs.
+Minimize use of any predefined numeric types, as the ranges and precisions of these are all implementation defined and instead, declare explicit numeric types to match the particular application needs.

 When there are implementation-defined formats for strings, such as Exception_Information, localize any necessary processing in packages with implementation-specific variants.